pixare7/pymaceuticals/README.md

 ## Project Description

 ### Overview
-This project conducts a comprehensive analysis of mouse tumor volume versus drug regimen.
-It utilizes two datasets to derive insights about mice tumor volumes and outcomes and trends based on the drug regimen.
+This project undertakes a comprehensive analysis of mouse tumor volumes in relation to various drug regimens.
+It utilizes two datasets to derive insights about tumor volume dynamics and treatment outcomes based on different drug regimens.

 ### Analysis Highlights

 #### Summary Statistics

-The analysis begins with showing summary statistics per drug regimen used on 248 mice grouped by the drug regimens; this includes the Mean Tumor Volume, Median Tumor Volume, Tumor Volume Variance, Tumor Volume Standard Deviation, and Tumor Standard Error of the Mean.
+The analysis begins by presenting summary statistics per drug regimen for 248 mice.
+This includes Mean Tumor Volume, Median Tumor Volume, Tumor Volume Variance, Tumor Volume Standard Deviation, and Tumor Standard Error of the Mean.

 ![Summary statistics per drug regimen](https://github.com/pixare7/pymaceuticals-project/blob/main/results_images/summary_statistics.png)

 #### Bar and Pie Charts

-The bar chart shows the number of observed mouse timepoints per drug regimen in descending order.
-As shown, Capomulin has the greated number of observed timepoints and propivera has the least.
-This leads to further analysis of Capomulin results.
+The bar chart displays the number of observed mouse timepoints per drug regimen in descending order.
+Notably, Capomulin has the highest number of observed timepoints, while Propivera has the least, guiding further analysis into Capomulin's efficacy.

 ![Bar chart of drug regimens vs number of observed mouse timepoints](https://github.com/pixare7/pymaceuticals-project/blob/main/results_images/bar_chart.png)

-The pie chart shows that there are slightly more male mice, 51%, compared to female mice, 49%.
+The pie chart indicates a slightly higher presence of male mice (51%) compared to female mice (49%).

 ![Pie chart of mouse sexes](https://github.com/pixare7/pymaceuticals-project/blob/main/results_images/pie_chart.png)

-#### Quartiles, Outliers and Boxplots
+#### Quartiles, Outliers, and Boxplots
-The final tumor volume of each mouse across four of the treatment regimens is calculated: Capomulin, Ramicane, Infubinol, and Ceftamin.

-Using the data to calculate interquartile range, we see that Infubinol has a Tumor Volume outlier of 36.321346 mm3.
-This was for mouse c326.
-There were not outliers for Capomulin, Ramicane or Ceftamin.
+Final tumor volumes are analyzed across four treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
+The interquartile range calculation identifies an outlier for Infubinol with a tumor volume of 36.321346 mm3 for mouse c326.
+No outliers were found for Capomulin, Ramicane, or Ceftamin.

-We then plot the Final Tumor Volume using boxplots per drug regimens Capomulin, Ramicane, Infubinol, and Ceftamin.

-Note the following about boxplots and what they show about the final tumor volumes per drug regimen:
-   - The bottom of the box represents the first quartile (Q1; the 25th percentile) of the final tumor volumes.
-   - The top of the box represents the third quartile (Q3; the 75th percentile) of final tumor volumes.
-   - The line in the middle of the box represent the median (Q2; the 50th percentile) of final tumor volumes.

 ![Boxplots of Ramicane, Infubinol, and Ceftamin final tumor volumes](https://github.com/pixare7/pymaceuticals-project/blob/main/results_images/boxplots.png)

 #### Line and Scatter Plots

-The following line plot shows the Timepoint in days vs Tumor Volume for mouse l509 treated with Capomulin.
+A line plot illustrates the progression of tumor volume over time for mouse l509 treated with Capomulin.

 ![Line plot of Capomulin Treatment for Mouse l509](https://github.com/pixare7/pymaceuticals-project/blob/main/results_images/line_plot.png)

-The following scaterplot shows mice weights vs their average tumor volume for the Capomulin drug regimen.
+The scatter plot depicts the relationship between mice weights and their average tumor volumes under the Capomulin regimen, showing a positive correlation.

 ![Scatterplot of Capomulin treatment: Weight of Mouse vs Average Tumor Volume](https://github.com/pixare7/pymaceuticals-project/blob/main/results_images/scatterplot.png)

 #### Correlation and Regression

-The following scaterplot shows mice weights vs their average tumor volume for the Capomulin drug regimen, but also plots the linear regression model.
+The scatter plot with a linear regression model highlights the relationship between mice weights and average tumor volume for the Capomulin regimen.

 ![Correlation and Regression of the scatterplot data](https://github.com/pixare7/pymaceuticals-project/blob/main/results_images/lin_reg.png)

 #### Conclusions

 - **Summary Statistics**:
-- The drug regimen Ramicane has the lowest meadian tumor volume (40.673236) and also the lowest standard deviation of tumor volume (4.846308).
-Having the lowest standard deviation indicates that the tumor volumes are more consistently closer or less spread out from the median.
-This suggests that the drug regimen results are more consistent.
+  - Ramicane exhibits the lowest median tumor volume (40.673236) and standard deviation (4.846308), indicating more consistent results compared to other regimens like Ketapril, which has the highest standard deviation (8.279709).
-- In contrast, Ketapril having the highest standard deviation (8.279709) indicates that the results were more spread out or that the tumor volumes were more inconsistent.

 - **Bar and Pie Charts**:
-- Our bar chart shows that Capomulin has the greatest number of observed timepoints in the experiment, which Ramicane close second and Propriva last.
-This lends more data that can be analyzed for Capomulin.
-- The pie chart shows that there are slightly more male mice, 51%, compared to female mice, 49%.
+  - The bar chart underscores Capomulin's dominance in observed timepoints, followed closely by Ramicane, and highlights areas for deeper investigation.

-- **Quartiles, Outliers and Boxplots**:
+- **Quartiles, Outliers, and Boxplots**:
-- In our boxplots, we see an outlier for Final Tumor Volume for Infubinol, which was 36.321346 mm3.
+  - Infubinol shows an outlier in final tumor volume (36.321346 mm3), suggesting potential variability in treatment efficacy.

 - **Line and Scatter Plots**:
-- The line plot shows an increase in tumor volume for mouse l509 treated with Capomulin up until about day 20.
-Then, we start to see a great decline in tumor volume.
-This indicates progress in reducing the tumor volume of the mouse with this drug regimen.
+  - The line plot reveals a significant reduction in tumor volume for mouse l509 under the Capomulin treatment regimen, indicating promising therapeutic outcomes.

-- Our scatter plot shows that as the weight of mice increases, so does the average tumor volume.
-This suggests that there is a correlation between average tumor volume and weight of the mice.
+  - The scatter plot confirms a positive correlation between mouse weight and average tumor volume, reinforcing the need to consider weight variations in treatment outcomes.

-- **Correlation and Regressions**:
+- **Correlation and Regression**:
-- Our Correlation and Regression model, and Pearson's r correlation coefficient, confirm that there is a correlation between weight of the mice and average tumor volume of the mice.
-The line shown on the graph increases from left to right.
-Pearson's r correlation coefficient is 0.8419363424694724, which indicates a strong linear relationship.
+  - The strong linear relationship (Pearson's r correlation coefficient of 0.8419363424694724) between mouse weight and average tumor volume validates the correlation observed in the scatter plot.

 ## Results

 ### Summary Statistics
 ![Summary statistics per drug regimen](https://github.com/pixare7/pymaceuticals-project/blob/main/results_images/summary_statistics.png)